LowTechCoder/fp-pc-console-backups/README.md

 Get the system working exactly how you like it

 Backup the contents of the home directory.
 You can use the Debian 12 Live CD/DVD/USB to do this, or if your system boots up fine just run it to do this step.
 You may want to compress them, but I haven't done that yet.
+If it asks you to skip things like symlinks, or what ever else it gets stuck on, that should be fine.

-Shrink the /root partition with gparted on the Debian 12 Live CD/DVD/USB.
+Shrink the /root partition with gparted on the Debian 12 Live CD/DVD/USB less than 25Gb (23Gib) so it can fit on a 25GB blu-ray.
+Actually a little less would be better if possible so you can fit both partitions on the same blu-ray.

 Backup the /root partition with dd, to a giant spinning hard drive.